 Mike Lux is the co-founder and CEO of Democracy Partners.
 His projects over the last decade have garnered a considerable amount of media coverage in The Washington Post, New York Times, Wall Street Journal, Business Week, National Journal, The New Republic, and Miami Herald, and have provoked numerous attacks by Rush Limbaugh, Glenn Beck and other right-wing media figures, as well as an “exposé” by William Buckley’s National Review Magazine.
 He has been featured on CNN, the Rachel Maddow Show on MSNBC, and the Young Turks, and has been on many national, regional and Internet radio shows.
 Mike also is a frequent front-page contributor to The Huffington Post.

-In addition to those projects, Mike currently serves on the boards of several important organizations, including the Arca Foundation, USAction, Netroots Nation, and Americans United for Change, the latter two of which he co-founded.
-He also was a co-founder of Ballot Initiative Strategy Center, Progressive Majority, Women’s Voices/Women Vote, and the Center for Progressive Leadership.
-He has served on several other boards throughout his career, and played a role in helping launch the Center for American Progress, Air America, and MoveOn.
+Lux serves on the boards of several other organizations including the Arca Foundation, Americans United for Change, Netroots Nation, Progressive Congress, and USAction.
+He is the founder and chair of American Family Voices.
+He also co-founded the Ballot Initiative Strategy Center, Progressive Majority, Women’s Voice/Women Vote, and the Center for Progressive Leadership.
+He played a role in the early days of launching the Center for American progress, Air America, and MoveOn.org.

 In the late 1990s, Mike was Senior Vice President for Political Action at People for the American Way (PFAW), and the PFAW Foundation.
 He oversaw lobbying and legal advocacy, field operations, state and regional offices, voter registration, and get-out-the-vote efforts.
 He helped launch the PFAW PAC and the PFAW Voters Alliance in 1997.
 He also was responsible for coalition building with other organizations and interest groups.